holonsoft/CmdLineParser/README.md

 # CmdLineParser
 Reflection based fast command line parser (arg[] -> POCO)

+# New in 3.8.1
+* Support for net8
+* Update of test unit nugets

 At a glance:
 Support for
 * uint16|32|64, int16|32|64, decimal, single, double, byte, sbyte